KeyanSong/431-2018/slides/class16/README.md

 - In addition to today's discussion in class, you probably want to look at the Tidy Data chapter of [R for Data Science](https://r4ds.had.co.nz/), in particular the section on [Spreading and Gathering](https://r4ds.had.co.nz/tidy-data.html#spreading-and-gathering).
 - If you're having trouble remembering which function (gather or spread) does which operation, [you might consider this "spread butter and gather leaves" analogy](https://twitter.com/WeAreRLadies/status/1054742083607642112) from the good folks at @WeAreRLadies.

+## General Announcement

+1. As of 2018-10-19, [Github now displays R Markdown files verbatim](https://yihui.name/en/2018/10/rmd-github/), without rendering them (imperfectly) into Markdown.
+This is actually good news.
+It should be easier to see the details of things like how chunk labels work, and you won't have to go to the raw version of the files to see what they should look like.
+2. Professor Love will be away from email starting at 5 PM Friday until 9 AM Monday.
+431-help will be open.

 ## Course Project Progress

 - **Task A** (The Proposal).
 Almost everyone is done.